In Between The River

 After the next move, Katie participates in sports to get back at Kyle who ignores her for his new friends.
 Donald and Judy attend Katie’s games and become fans, which makes Kyle feel left out.
 Finally, Donald takes Kyle on a camping trip but when they return, Kyle becomes moody and avoids everyone.
 Katie tries to find out why but Kyle shuts her out.
 Donald tells Katie that Kyle’s in a rebellious puberty phase so Katie focuses on sports and she finds her niche until Donald talks them into moving again.

-The move to a huge city is a disaster.
+The huge city move is a disaster.
 Kyle drops out of school and Katie gets kicked off the basketball team by a controlling coach who lies about the circumstances.
 Barbara (Katie’s closet crush) tapes the truth during a team meeting but makes Katie promise to not use it.
 When Donald hears the tape he wants Katie to turn it in but she destroys it.
 That night, Katie gives Barbara and friends a ride to a party and backs into the car of a popular football player, who wants to settle with no police so he can fix other dents in his car.
 A court case ensues and the Judge rules against Donald and Katie.
 Donald breaks and decides to shoot the judge but Judy, Kyle and Katie pull together, find him before he attempts it then convince him to leave his stressful job

 Show More